tinelix/OpenDSS/README.md

 # OpenDSS
 Virtual music center for Windows and Linux.
-Based on Digital Sound System by Sergey Sapelin.
+Based on Digital Sound System from Sergey Sapelin.

 ## Repository Structure